itzrao/microservices-app/README.md

-Under development project using Sprimng Boot with latest Microservices components.
+Under development project using Spring Boot with latest Microservices components.